 Applying to an Academy is a two-pronged process.
 First, in order to be considered for admission to a Service Academy, applicants must apply for a nomination through a qualified nominating source.
 Second, students must apply to their preferred Service Academy/Academies and meet the minimum qualifications set forth by that particular academy.

-Completed Academy Nomination Applications must be submitted to my Collin County office no later than Friday, November 15, 2019.
-Those interested should attend my Military Service Academy Information Forum which be held on Saturday, September 21, 2019.
-More information about the event can be found here.
+Completed Academy Nomination Applications must be submitted to my Collin County office no later than Monday, November 15, 2021.

 My Academy Selection Board will review only completed applications on a competitive basis, considering a multitude of factors in selecting the most qualified applicants to represent the Third Congressional District of Texas.
 The Board carefully evaluates all facets of a candidates file including: